xmidt-org/talaria/README.md

 Talaria can send events originating from the device as well as emit its own events.
 When this occurs, the event is sent to [Caduceus](https://github.com/xmidt-org/caduceus)

-Talaria has three API endpoints to interact with the devices connected to talaria.
+Talaria has three API endpoints to interact with the devices connected to itself.
 A client should talk to Scytale to handle the fannouts to all talarias.

 #### Device Statistics - `/device/{deviceID}/stat` endpoint